Lightning-Universe/Training-Studio_app/docs/source/workflows/run_notebook.rst

                   [--cloud_compute CLOUD_COMPUTE]

    optional arguments:
    -h, --help              show this help message and exit --name NAME             The name of your notebook to run.
    --requirements REQUIREMENTS [REQUIREMENTS ...]
                            Requirements file.
    --cloud_compute CLOUD_COMPUTE
                            The machine to use in the cloud.
+   --drive DRIVE           The path to a public S3 bucket to mount in the notebook.
+   --drive_mount_dir DRIVE_MOUNT_DIR
+                           The path where the drive will be mounted.

 ----